sdulal123/weather-App/README.md

 ## <a name="to-do"> To-do </a>

-- [ ] To Fix: Amp up GUI with modern intuitive design
+- [ ] Amp up GUI with modern intuitive design